jerome-t/netmiko-scp-multi-thread-upload/README.md

 Then, at each host, a confirmation is requested before the upload.
 At the end of each upload, there's a MD5 checksum control.

-The original script from Kirk Byers is here: https://pynet.twb-tech.com/blog/automation/netmiko-scp.html
+The original script from Kirk Byers is available here: https://pynet.twb-tech.com/blog/automation/netmiko-scp.html

 Jerome Tissieres
 https://aboutnetworks.net